UIUCLearningLanguageLab/LabWebsite/content/publications.md

 Mech, E. N., Montag, J. L., & Kroll, J. F. (2017).
 The consequences of second language experience for language learning.
 Poster presented at the 11th Annual International Symposium on Bilingualism, Limerick, Ireland.

-Huebner, P., & Willits, J. A., (2017).
+Huebner, P. & Willits, J. A., (2017).
 The interaction of input structure and cognitive architecture in a model of semantic development.
 Talk presented at the 12th Annual SoCal Conference on Cognitive and Language Development.

-Huebner, P., & Willits, J. A. (2016).
+Huebner, P. & Willits, J. A. (2016).
 Learning to predict words gives children semantic knowledge for free.
 Poster presented at the 57th Annual Meeting of the Psychonomic Society.
 Boston, MA.

-Huebner, P., & Willits, J. A. (2016).
+Huebner, P. & Willits, J. A. (2016).
 A Recurrent Neural Network Model of the Development of Child Productive Vocabulary.
 Poster presented at the International Workshop on Language Production.

 Willits, J. A., Jones, M. N., David, L. (2016).
 Learning that numbers are the same, while learning that they are different.
 Talk presented at the 38th Annual Conference of the Cognitive Science Society.